spectrum4/spectrum4/README.md

 $ export AARCH64_TOOLCHAIN_PREFIX=''
 ```

-You will also need a z80 toolchain in your PATH, and `fuse`, if you wish to run
+You will also need a z80 toolchain in your PATH, and `fuse`, for running the
-the z80 unit tests against an emulated Spectrum 128K:
+Spectrum 128K unit tests against an emulated Spectrum 128K:

   * `fuse`
   * `z80-unknown-elf-as`